 Click the 'Play' button to read out loud this webpage content

-Ganapathi or Ganesha is the son of Lord Shiva and Goddess Parvati.
+Ganapati or Ganesha is the son of Lord Shiva and Goddess Parvati.
 He is hailed as a remover of obstacles and a harbinger of success, and is both loved and venerated.
 He has an elephant face, but also has a primordial form with a human head.
 He is celebrated as a hero of strength, as a happy dancer, as a sweet child and many more.
 It is considered a good custom to seek his blessings while starting any endeavor or undertaking any venture.
-Ganapathi veneration is done from very ancient times, and Gaanapathyam, the Ganapathi worship, has been established by saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.
+Ganapati veneration is done from very ancient times, and Ganapatyam, the Ganapati worship, has been established by Saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.

-Lord Ganapathi is believed to be present in as many as 32 different forms and Vijaya Ganapathi is regarded as the 14th among them.
-The word ‘Vijaya’ means ‘Victory’.
-Hence Vijaya Ganapathi is the ‘Lord of Victory’ or the ‘Victorious Lord’.
-He is red in complexion and is seated comfortably on his usual mount of Mushika.
+Vijaya Ganapati is regarded as the 14th among the 32 different forms of Ganapati.
+The word ‘Vijaya’ means ‘victory’.
+Hence Vijaya Ganapati is the ‘lord of victory’ or the ‘victorious lord’.
+He is red in complexion and is seated comfortably on his usual mount Mushika (rat).
 The mouse here is depicted as proportionate to the Lord himself in size and is actually seen trotting along quite fast, balancing the Lord on its back with consummate ease.
-Vijaya Ganapathi has four hands and holds in the principal right hand, his favourite fruit of mango, which is of golden colour.
+Vijaya Ganapati has four hands and holds in the principal right hand, his favorite fruit mango, which is golden color.
 He has in his other three hands, his own broken tusk, a noose and an elephant goad.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.